 Our 2005 Equity Incentive Plan (the "2005 Plan") is a broad-based, long-term retention program intended to attract, motivate, and retain talented employees as well as align stockholder and employee interests.
 Awards that may be granted under the program include, but are not limited to, non-qualified and incentive stock options, restricted stock units, and performance stock units.
 We settle employee stock option exercises, employee stock purchase plan purchases, and the vesting of restricted stock units, and performance stock units with newly issued common shares.
-At June 29, 2019, there were 2,500,306 shares available for future equity grants under the 2005 Plan.
-On May 8, 2019, our stockholders approved amendments to the 2005 Plan which increased the shares of stock available for issuance by 2,000,000 and eliminated a sublimit on the aggregate number of shares that may be issued pursuant to restricted stock, restricted stock units, performance shares or performance unit awards.
+At September 28, 2019, there were 2,507,028 shares available for future equity grants under the 2005 Plan.